How decision trees can help you select the appropriate statistical analysis

 Decision trees are handy tools that can take some of the stress out of identifying the appropriate analysis to conduct to address your research questions.
 A decision tree is a visual organization tool that outlines the type of data necessary for a variety of statistical analyses.
 It is important to note that decision trees, such as the one included in our Intellectus Statistics software, cover the more common and basic statistical analyses (e.g., t-tests, ANOVAs, and regressions) and may not be appropriate for more sophisticated analyses.

 For example, consider the following research question: Are there differences in starting salary for executives in Fortune 500 companies by highest degree earned and previous position?
 In this example, highest degree earned is a categorical variable with categories of bachelor, master, and doctoral.
 Previous position is a categorical variable with categories of entry level, mid-level management, and high-level management.
-Both highest degree earned and previous position are treated as categorical independent variables.
-Starting salary is operationalized as the dollar amount new hires accepted upon beginning employment with the company.
-Starting salary is treated as a continuous dependent variable.
+Treat the highest degree earned and previous position as categorical independent variables.
+Operationalize starting salary as the dollar amount new hires accept upon beginning employment.
+Treat starting salary as a continuous dependent variable.

 Following the Intellectus Statistics decision tree, for the first decision you would select I want to explore differences between groups.